Open access (infrastructure): Pilbara railways

 In the Pilbara region of Western Australia, two large mining companies operate their own private railway networks to bring iron ore from mines to the port.
 In 1999 North Limited made an application to access Rio Tinto's system, but Rio's takeover of North Limited meant that application was never fully tested.
-In 2004 Fortescue Metals Group launched a bid to have the Mount Newman railway owned by BHP Billiton declared for third party access.
-The owner of the line claimed that they formed an integral part of the production process, and so should not be subject to completion requirements.
+In 2004 Fortescue made an application to have the Mount Newman railway line owned by BHP Billiton declared for third party access.
+BHP claimed that it formed an integral part of the production process, and so should not be subject to completion requirements.
 When these mines started in the 1960s, state laws required the miners to make their infrastructure available to other players, but no application had been made.
-In the same region, the Fortescue Metals Group railway has been set up for open access for a fee.
+In the same region, the Fortescue railway line has been set up for open access for a fee.

-In June 2008 the Federal Government advisory body, the National Competition Council, recommended that BHP Billiton's Goldsworthy railway and Rio Tinto's Hamersley & Robe River railway should be declared open access.
+In June 2008 the National Competition Council recommended that BHP Billiton's Goldsworthy railway line and Rio Tinto's Hamersley & Robe River railway line be declared open access.
 Treasurer Wayne Swan was given 60 days to make a final decision based on this recommendation.
 On October 27 the three lines were declared with open access to apply from November 20, 2008.
 This will apply for 20 years under the National Access Regime within the Trade Practices Act 1974.
 The declaration does not give a right of access, but provides a third party with recourse if access terms cannot be negotiated with the infrastructure owner.